-Covid 19 - Legal department Guidance on Vestry meetings and PCC meetings
+Guidance on vestry meetings and PCC meetings and electoral rolls

-Any parishes who were able to hold their Vestry Meetings prior to ‘lockdown’ need to take no further action.
+Any parishes who have been able to hold their 2020 Vestry Meetings already need to take no further action.

 For everybody else, the effects of a Vestry Meeting not taking place on or before 30 April are set out in Regulation 5 of Chapter IV C (Regulations) of the Constitution.
 Where: